chevalvert/ppmm-builder/README.md

   --bbox           Provide a custom bounding box for the geojson --background-color
-                   Set the background color of each tile (default: transparent) --padding        Set the padding of the global map in pixels (default: 0) --precision      Set the float precision of canvas rendering (default: 0) Follows the geographic standard 'WEST,SOUTH,EAST,NORTH'
+                   Set the background color of each tile (default: transparent) --padding        Set the padding of the global map in the same unit as the input system coordinates (default: 0) --precision      Set the float precision of canvas rendering (default: 0) Follows the geographic standard 'WEST,SOUTH,EAST,NORTH'